frej/fast-export/README.md

 hg-fast-export to fix up malformed author strings.
 The file is specified using the -A option.
 The file should contain lines of the form `"<key>"="<value>"`.
-Inside the key and value strings, all escape sequences understood by the python `string_escape` encoding are supported.
+Inside the key and value strings, all escape sequences understood by the python `unicode_escape` encoding are supported; strings are otherwise assumed to be UTF8-encoded.
 (Versions of fast-export prior to v171002 had a different syntax, the old syntax can be enabled by the flag `--mappings-are-raw`.)

 The example authors.map below will translate `User
 <garbage<tab><user@example.com>` to `User <user@example.com>`.